-- you want to study a phenomenon/occurrence in detail.
-Example research question: How does a freshman ENGL 1020 student describe their writing processes? - you want to focus on individual interpretations/ experiences.
+- You want to study a phenomenon/occurrence in detail.
+Example research question: How does a freshman ENGL 1020 student describe their writing processes? - You want to focus on individual interpretations/ experiences.
 Example research question: What are the experiences of 18-25 year old people using Fitbits for tracking their activity?
 To gather qualitative data, researchers often use research interviews, open-ended survey questions, or focus groups.
 Example of open-ended survey questions: What was your experience of transitioning to college writing?
-The following is an example of open-ended survey questions as found in a sample survey: - What does "contai ns up-to-date in formation th at I found help rful" mean to yo u?
-Figure 1: Example of open-ended survey questions Quantitative Methods Other research questions focus on quantifying a problem and generating numerical data.
+The following is an example of open-ended survey questions as found in a sample survey: 10 "contains up-to-date in Figure 1: Example of open-ended survey questions Quantitative Methods Other research questions focus on quantifying a problem and generating numerical data.
 These types of research questions require quantitative methods to answer them.
-Quantitative methods are often used if:
+Quantitative methods are often used in the following situations: